-In the Department of Applied Physics at the University of Eastern Finland, several research teams work in the field of Computational Physics and Inverse Problems.
+In the Department of Technical Physics at the University of Eastern Finland, several research teams work in the field of Computational Physics and Inverse Problems.

 The research teams form a part of the Centre of Excellence in Inverse Problems Research (2006-2011, 2012-2017 and 2018-2025) granted by the Academy of Finland.
 Other partners of the consortium are University of Helsinki, University of Jyväskylä, Aalto University, Tampere University of Technology, Lappeenranta University of Technology, University of Oulu, and Finnish Meteorological Institute.

 Inverse problems are characterized by the property that the solutions are sensitive to measurement and modelling errors.
 Ultimately, an infinity of unknown variables could have produced exactly the same set of measurements.
 The classical theory with which to tackle these problems is called regularization theory.

 While the traditional theory of inverse problems is centered in the “small noise, accurate models” case with known error norm, the vast majority are cases with “not-so-small-noise” and one has to cope with the fact that all models are invariably only approximations to physical reality.
 Furthermore, the problems usually also involve a large number of unknowns which are not of interest but which affect the models and solutions significantly.
 How to cope with such uncertainties is one of the main topics of the inverse problems research at the University of Eastern Finland.